stat545ubc-2025/mini-data-analysis-ZhouYinuo0907/README.md

 ## This repository contains following files:

-*README.Rmd*:A brief introduction of this repository
+*README.md*:A brief introduction of this repository

 *mini-project-1.Rmd*:An Rmd file which recorded how I choose the dataset and my initial research questions.